Ordering Interior Storm Windows

 Where the Interior Storm is placed

 We produce interior storm windows in a number of configurations and with a number of options, so you need to decide what is best for you.
 If you are unsure of any aspects of what you need, please contact us for a consultation.
 Firstly, the windows can be placed in a few ways within the window frame.
 The recommended way is having the interior storm up against the sash of the window (see fig. 1), this leaves a space between the outer film of storm and the glass of the window of around ½" which is near optimal in terms of insulation value.
-The insulation value comes from the air between the pieces of glass and the films, not from the materials themselves, which have very low insulation values.
+The insulation value comes from the air between the pieces of glass and the films, not from the materials themselves, which have low insulation values.

-If there is insufficient room within the window jams, the interior storm can be placed on the sill and kept tight against the window trim, by means of mechanical fastners (see fig. 3).
-The interior storm should be kept within 1" of the trim (measured from the outside face)in order to compress the weatherstrip and ensure a goood air seal.
+If there is insufficient room within the window jams, the interior storm can be placed on the sill and kept tight against the window trim, by means of mechanical fasteners (see fig. 3).
+The interior storm should be kept within 1" of the trim (measured from the outside face)in order to compress the weatherstrip and ensure a good air seal.
 In other words, the weatherstrip should be compressed to half its thickness just as if it was between the jams.

 We can come to your house and do all the measuring for you, for a fee based on the distance between your house and us.

 Note: Window with either dimension exceeding 44" (or 50" in the case of triple pane interior storms) will require a cross-brace to ensure stiffness.
 If the window exceeds that in both dimensions, multiple cross-braces will be needed.
 If there is a particular placement of the cross-brace that you want be sure to note that down.

 We can build interior storm out of any wood, but in the interest of economy, we generally use either select grade pine with very few knots, or bright white primed pine.
 We can also match your existing trim-work in either wood or paint at an additional cost.